pip-services/pip-services-docs/content/en/toolkit/recipes/component_communication/_index.md

 The second way is to create an instance of the References class and later on add the necessary references to it.
 The following code shows how to do this:

+Lastly, we can use the constructor with a tuple that includes a list of references, where odd elements are locators and even elements are component references.
+The following example shows how to create a References object that contains a reference to the previously created service object.

+#### Main methods
+The References class has several methods that allow us to store and retrieve data from an instance of it.
+They are:

+##### find()
+This method obtains all the component references that match a specific locator.
+In the example below, we ask for all those references that relate to our service object, and we obtain a reference to this component.

+##### getAll()
+This method retrieves all the stored component references in the form of a list.
+In our example, it returns a list with a reference to the service object.

+##### getAllLocators()
+This method obtains the locators corresponding to all the registered component references.
+In the example below, we get a Descriptor object containing information about the service object.

+##### getOneOptional()
+This method retrieves an optional component reference that matches a specified locator.
+In the example below, we obtain a reference to the stored service object.

+##### getOneRequired()
+This method gets a required component reference that matches a specified locator and throws a ReferenceException when no reference is found.
+In the following example, we request and obtain the service component.

+##### getOptional()
+This method obtains all component references that match a specified locator.
+In the example below, we ask for the service component and obtain a list with it.

+##### getRequired()
+This method gets all component references that match a specified locator.
+If no reference is found, it throws a ReferenceException.
+In our example, it returns a reference to the stored service component.

+##### put()
+This method adds a reference into the Reference component.
+In the example below, we add a reference to the service object defined earlier.

+##### remove()
+This method removes a previously added reference that matches a specified locator.
+If many references match the locator, it removes only the first one.
+In the example below, it removes the reference to the service object previously added.

+##### removeAll()
+This method removes all component references that match the specified locator.
+For example, the code below removes all references to the service component.

+### Example
+In order to explain how the References component can help us to create communication channels for different components, we will use the example created in the Prometheus tutorial.
+There, we created a custom component named MyComponentA, a PrometheusCounters component that was used to create different counters, and a PrometheusMetricsService object that was used to create a webpage containing the counters’ information under /metrics.

+In the tutorial’s example, these three components are added to the References object via the setReferences() method.
+When needed, they are called via a get method.
+The figure below summarizes this structure.

+In that example, and in order to add the three components to the References object, we use the fromTuples() method, which accepts one or more Descriptor objects, each containing information about a component, and the respective referenced object.
+The following code shows how this is done: